 2 And this sublime doctrine is unavoidable even for very minor sins, that is to say, involuntary or by mistake.
 For example, if someone asks you for some money and you give it to him without any question and he goes to play lottery, buy cigarettes, buy some alcoholic drink ... or if you murmur or sing a pagan song by mistake... you are guilty.
-If you associate, even for one second, with a person of these Catholic, Protestant, evangelical and Branhamist churches, including all these so-called revealed or restored churches, or these missions and ministries to pray, you are guilty, just like the one who consults a diviner or fetish priest.
+If you associate, even for one second, with a person of these Catholic, Protestant, evangelical and Branhamist churches, including Islam and Judaism to pray, you are guilty, just like the one who consults a diviner or fetish priest.
 If you are somewhere without a Bible and there is a Louis Segond or Scofield or Thompson or King James version, you shall look on that as a trap of Satan.

 3 You cannot use street words or expressions.
 And neither for a dead person nor for a party, or a wedding, for nothing… shall you enter any of these churches, their vigils or their prayer cells.
 If you sin slightly in words with someone you knew to be a mocker or a gossip, it is a sin similar to one who goes into the house of a prostitute.
 These are sins to which we must be confronted, for at the point where we are now, whoever indulges even once in masturbation, lies, fornication, politics, adultery, or who does not pay the tithes and offerings ... is for us a redoubtable enemy and the subject of our troubles, he is like a leper in the camp of Israel.